10 to the 23 AI logo

 The robustness gap

 This is also where AI iatrogenics becomes dangerous.
 In medicine, iatrogenics refers to harm caused by the treatment itself.
-AI safety has its own version.
-A narrow intervention can reduce one visible risk while creating new harms elsewhere, distorting incentives, increasing brittleness, or destabilizing the broader system.
+A narrow intervention can reduce one visible risk while creating new harms elsewhere — distorting incentives, increasing brittleness, or destabilizing the broader system.

 The Gap